 The career day included a keynote address and panel discussion by PR professionals.
 But the highlight for the 15 North Central students were site visits to PR and marketing agencies.
 Students researched and chose the companies they wanted to visit, from big firms like Edelman and Burson-Marsteller to smaller boutiques like Resolute Consulting and PCI.

-Madison Maas ’17, a marketing major, visited PCI.
+Madison Maas ’17, a business marketing major, visited PCI.
 “We heard account execs talk about their culture, clients they work for and benefits like beer Friday and paid volunteer days off.
 They gave us a tour and told us how to get our foot in the door with internships.”
 Maas personally met with three people and followed up with each one after the event.